helxplatform/radx-synthetic-cdes/README.md

 Relationships and UDFs are similar concepts that are both used within templates to specialize the generation of data.

 #### UDFs
 UDFs, or user-defined functions, may be used to programatically generate data on special fields such as `text` and `integer`.
-For example, while a `range` may suffice for age generation, a UDF would be mored suitable if one wanted to generate ages conforming to the actual age distribution of the United States.
+For example, while a `range` may suffice for age generation, a UDF would be more suitable if one wanted to generate ages conforming to the actual age distribution of the United States.

 For reference on how to create UDFs, see `relationships/udfs.py`.
 Simply use the `@udf(name)` decorator from `relationships/register.py` and make sure the UDF is imported within `relationships/__init__.py`.
-A UDF can take arguments and keyword arguments for configuration, and should return a value.
+A UDF can take arguments and keyword arguments for configuration and should return a value.
 ```python
 from random import randint
 from .register import udf